-Except those entering the Scenic and Lighting Design, Theatre Stage Management, and Costume Design curricula (see below), each applicant must satisfactorily complete an audition prior to the admission decision.
+Except those entering the Theater Design and Production curriculum (see below), each applicant must satisfactorily complete an audition prior to the admission decision.
 Applicants do not audition for study with a particular Conservatory teacher, as the faculty member conducting the audition is a representative of the department.
 Applicants will have an opportunity to express a preference, but it is not guaranteed that they will study in the studio of the auditioning faculty.